 What are the potential challenges and limitations of GPT-4?

-As we anticipate the arrival of GPT-4, it’s essential to recognize the potential challenges and limitations that may come with this new model.
+With the launch of GPT-4, it’s essential to recognize the potential challenges and limitations that may come with this new model.
 Despite the significant advancements it clearly demonstrated in its recent demo, GPT-4 is not immune to the current concerns we have observed in previous GPT-series models.

 One of the significant issues is the risk of hallucinations, which refer to the model's generation of false or inaccurate information.
 Additionally, there is a concern about harmful content, disinformation, and influence, which can have severe consequences.